May, 2025

-It may surprise many voters to learn that the Electoral College had no principled foundation and its use has changed many times during its 230-year history.
 Carolyn Renée DuPont, professor of American history at Eastern Kentucky University, takes a historian's view of the institution and examines its effects of today's political system.
-(221 pages)

-Lawmakers have tried to amend or abolish the Electoral College more than 700 times.
 Supreme Court journalist and New York Times editorial board member Jesse Wegman dives deep into the debates of the founders, examines the effects of the Electoral College today, and argues forcefully for why the time for change is now.
-(260 pages)

 November, 2024